 "The Lord is close to the brokenhearted and saves those who are crushed in spirit."

-Four Truths the Bible Does Give Us About Suffering
+Four Truths the Bible Gives Us About Suffering

 If you are looking for a philosophical argument that makes suffering make perfect sense, Christianity does not offer one.
 And that honesty is itself part of its credibility.
 Any religion or worldview that claims to fully explain the death of a child or the rape of an innocent person with a neat theological syllogism should be treated with deep suspicion.
 The pain is too real for that.